secuiru/Realtime-objectdetection/README.md

 # Object Detection App

 This Python application uses computer vision and a pretrained machine learning model for real-time object detection through a webcam feed.
 It utilizes the torchvision library for object detection, easyocr for text extraction, and cvzone for face swapping.
 The application also supports translation and blur effect.
+It was developed as part of a group project in the Product Design and Implementation course.
 ![objectdetection1](https://github.com/secuiru/Realtime-objectdetection/assets/98741682/20e06dd9-989a-482b-b544-d36d03884e59)

 ![image](https://github.com/secuiru/Realtime-objectdetection/assets/98741682/b9b9e8bf-68b4-4a7c-8d75-fed1e6d4cd83)